carlosdubus/heartbeat/README.md

 java FaultMonitor
 ```

-In the third terminal, run a Client:
+In the third terminal, run a Client (you can run multiple clients each in one terminal):
 ```
 java Client
 ```